Child Support Enforcement

 For persons paying support (PPS) who don't make the court ordered payments, there are a number of ways to pursue enforcement for collection of support.
 LCSA's are mandated by the state to issue an income withholding order (IWO) to the PPS's employer.
 If the IWO is not honored or the PPS's employer is unknown, there are further actions to consider for enforcement.
 Due to the nature of each case being unique, the best method of enforcement is determined on a case-by-case basis.

 - Income Withholding Order (IWO)

 - National Medical Support Notice (NMSN)

 - Credit Reporting

 If you are a parent, caretaker, or legal guardian with custody of a minor child, you may apply for Child Support Services.

 Is there a charge for this service?

 Under federal law, the California Department of Child Support Services is required to charge a yearly service fee for certain, non-assisted cases.
 If the fee applies to you, you will receive an annual service fee assessment notice in October for each case to which the fee applies.
-This annual fee changes from $25 to $35 on cases that received payments equal to or more than $550 when assessed on 10/1/2020, and annually thereafter.
+This annual fee is $35 on cases that receive payments equal to or more than $550 when assessed on October 1.